Noncommutative resolutions and CICY quotients from a non-abelian GLSM: GLSM analysis

 with the $\pm$ accounting for theta angle shifts due to the presence of $W$-bosons or regularity conditions such as those discussed in \cite{Hori:2011pd,Hori:2013gga}.
 There is a Coulomb branch whenever $(\frac{\sigma_i}{\sigma_j})^N=\pm1$ for all $i\neq j$.
-Some of these solutions will lead to the same $e^{-\mathsf{t}}$, some have to be discarded because they correspond to some matter fields becoming massless\footnote{For example, in the R{\o}dland model one has to discard solutions fixed by the Weyl group action because those would correspond to W-bosons being massless.
+Some of these solutions will lead to the same $e^{-\mathsf{t}}$, some have to be discarded because they correspond to some matter fields becoming massless.
+In this case, it would not be allowed to integrate out those fields, making the expression for the effective potential (\ref{weff}), which is derived under the assumption that all matter fields are massive, invalid \footnote{For example, in the R{\o}dland model one has to discard solutions fixed by the Weyl group action because those would correspond to W-bosons being massless.
 This reasoning does not apply to our model which does not have W-bosons, so solutions fixed by the $\mathbb{Z}_3$ must be kept.}.
-Whenever $\sigma_j=\alpha^j$ with $\alpha=e^{\frac{2\pi i}{k}}$, whereby $\sigma_1+\ldots+\sigma_k=0$, there is a Coulomb branch at $\zeta\rightarrow-\infty$.
+For the GLSM (\ref{Nglsm}), this excludes the Coulomb branch at $\sigma_1+\ldots+\sigma_k=0$, which is realised by $\sigma_j=\alpha^j$ with $\alpha=e^{\frac{2\pi i}{k}}$.

-To show this, we follow the arguments in \cite[\S 4.4]{Hori:2006dk}.
+However, at this locus there remains a Coulomb branch at $\zeta\rightarrow-\infty$ coming from Coulomb branch in the strongly coupled phase which exists by a generalsiation of the argument of \cite[\S 4.2]{Hori:2006dk}, as discussed in the previous section.
+To show that it is lifted everywhere except at $\zeta\rightarrow-\infty$, we follow the arguments in \cite[\S 4.4]{Hori:2006dk}.
 In the strongly coupled phase at $\zeta<0$ the determinantal $U(1)$ subgroup $U(1)_0$ is broken and the $p$-fields get a VEV.
 At large but finite $-\zeta$ the gauge sector decouples because the broken $U(1)$ dynamically generates $\mathsf{t}$-dependent twisted masses for the $\sigma$-fields everywhere except at $\zeta\rightarrow-\infty$ where the masses disappear.
 We have to understand the effective potential on the Coulomb branch for large but finite $-\zeta$.
 We give the field strength large, distinct eigenvalues $\widetilde{\sigma}_a$ such that

 The eigenvalues set an energy scale $m$.
 The chiral matter fields $\phi$ all have masses of order $m$ due to the effective scalar potential having terms

 The massive fields must be integrated out at energy scales below $m$.
 The effective theory consists of a theory of $k$ chiral multiplets $P^{\alpha}$ that are charged only under $U(1)_0$.
 There is an effective FI-parameter $\zeta_0(m)=-\zeta\gg0$.
 When the energy is decreased, the FI-parameter $\zeta_0$ runs towards smaller values\footnote{Note that the effective theory is not Calabi-Yau, so the effective FI parameter undergoes RG flow.} and will become negative.
 In this region one can integrate out the $P$-fields.
 Doing this, one gets an effective potential for the scalar component $\sigma_0$ of the vector superfield $\Sigma_0$ associated to $U(1)_0$ with the $\widetilde{\sigma}_a$ being treated as parameters.
 Since on the Coulomb branch the other matter fields have been massive in the first place, the effective potential is the same as (\ref{weff}) but we now single out the field $\sigma_0$ by defining